greenfork/nimraylib_now/README.md

 * Compiles raygui library for you
 * Conversion script is included in the library, no manual work is required to update the bindings`*`
+* A lot of examples converted to Nim

 `*` _minor changes at most_